wwood/bioruby-sra/README.md

 Bio::SRA::Tables::SRA.first.submission_comment
 # => "Bacillus subtilis subsp. natto BEST195 draft sequence, the chromosome and plasmid pBEST195S"
 ```
+There is a description of each available table on the [wiki](https://github.com/wwood/bioruby-sra/wiki).

 There are also methods for working with accession numbers, e.g.
 ```ruby